qlik-oss/gopherciser/docs/example-qseow-header.md

 Do the following on the load client:

 1. Install a plug-in that allows modification of http headers in the web browser (for example, "ModHeader" for the Google Chrome browser).
-2. Enter the header name ("X-Qlik-User-header" in this example) in the **Header name** field in the browser plug-in.
+2. Enter the header name ("X-Sense-User" in this example) in the **Header name** field in the browser plug-in.
 3. Enter the name of the user ("anyuser" in this example) in the **Header value** field in the browser plug-in.
 4. Go to the hub of the QSEoW deployment using the following URI (using "vp" as `<virtualproxyprefix>` in this example): `<hostname>/<virtualproxyprefix>/hub/`
 5. If you can access the hub and the username entered in the **Header value** field is displayed, the virtual proxy with header authentication works.